 The Center for Domestic Preparedness (CDP) offers over 50 training courses at their resident campus, located in Anniston, Alabama.
 The courses are available through mobile deliveries.
-Their focus is on incident management, mass casualty response, and emergency response if and when there are catastrophic natural disasters or a terrorist act.
+Their focus is on incident management, mass casualty response, and emergency response if and when there are catastrophic natural disasters or terrorist acts.
 Virtual training is also offered.
 CDP provides an Accreditation by the International Association for Continuing Education and Training.
 CDP also accredits national healthcare and law enforcement organizations in their training.

 Emergency Management Institute

 The Emergency Management Institute (EMI) has several functions, however, its main focus is the national focal point for the development and delivery of emergency management training.
-Their goal is to enhance the capabilities of federal, state, local, tribal and territorial government officials.
+Their goal is to enhance the capabilities of federal, state, local, tribal, and territorial government officials.
 This also includes volunteer organizations and the public and private sectors to minimize the impact of disasters.

 The Center for Homeland Defense and Security (CHDS)

 The Center for Homeland Defense and Security (CHDS) offers a variety of programs with an emphasis on helping current and emerging leaders in Homeland Defense and Security.
-The center develops policies, strategies, programs and organizational elements needed to defeat terrorism.
+The center develops policies, strategies, programs, and organizational elements needed to defeat terrorism.
 These strategies assist in preparing for and responding to natural disasters and public safety threats throughout the United States.

-Emergency Managers tend to work along the public-sector.
+Emergency Managers tend to work along with the public sector.
 Those in the field rely heavily on funding from federal government entities to do their job well.
-Some counties only hire part time EMs, to stay within the financial budget.
-Sometimes the fire chief, police chief, or other top government official is put in the position as the Emergency Manager of a particular county.
+Some counties only hire part-time EMs, to stay within the financial budget.
+Sometimes the fire chief, police chief, or other top government official is put in the position of Emergency Manager of a particular county.

 Emergency Managers or directors can have a promising lucrative salary.
 The median annual salary for emergency management personnel is $76,250, as of May 2020.
 However, wages may vary on the location of where the job is and the experience of each applicant.
 For those working in professional, scientific, and technical services, the average can be six figures.